-Introducing Evolution, the Spring/Summer 2020 runway collection launching soon.
+Introducing Evolution, the Spring/Summer 2020 runway collection.
 Captured in a series of images by Inez and Vinoodh, the cast includes Nozomu Ito, He Cong, Rianne van Rompaey and Mona Tougaard.
-The minimalist campaign shines a spotlight on a new Burberry attitude, where classic meets the eccentric – a very British contrast.
+The campaign shines a spotlight on a new Burberry attitude, where classic meets the eccentric – a very British contrast.
 Unconventional poses and animal-inspired shapes and silhouettes created by the cast reinforce both Thomas Burberry's and Riccardo Tisci's recognition of the power and symbolism of animals.

 Riccardo Tisci’s third runway collection for the house – a celebration of new house codes and a juxtaposition of heritage and modernity.

 For the Burberry woman, sleek tailoring is transformed with cinched-waist blazers, structured box-pleat skirt suits and double-pleat trousers, whilst hems are embellished with fringing and draped chains.
 Hand-painted collages of animals play out across billowing silks – refined and elegant.
 Contrasting corset detailing, logo-embroidered tulle and step-through skirts have a sportswear influence.
 Evening wear, in a muted Burberry palette of beige and black, is a marriage of simplicity and elegance – embellished with crystal mesh and hand-tiered ostrich feathers.

 ‘I have been working for a few seasons to define a new identity and visual language for this house.
 This campaign feels like the beginning and I wanted to celebrate the men and women who represent Burberry – some who have been a long-standing part of my career and others who have started this Burberry journey with me.
 Together they capture the sophistication and attitude at the heart of the house today.’